FraunhoferIOSB/FROST-Server/README.md

 See [helm/frost-server/README.md](helm/frost-server/README.md) for how to use the FROST-Server Helm chart for a Kubernetes deployment.

-## Standalone Spring Boot

-If you prefer to not use Tomcat, [Kinota Server](https://github.com/kinota/kinota-server) is a Spring Boot application that makes it easy to run Fraunhofer IOSB FROST-Server in cloud environments.

 ## Compiling

 To compile FROST-Server you need to have a JDK and Maven installed.